lujinsong/devops/mongo/Readme.md

 # Mongodb Docker Container
 ## Mongo docker official site https://hub.docker.com/_/mongo/
-### If you need specific Mongodb version and add a monitoring service, you may use the docker file listed in the mongo docker official site above and build your own Dockerfile.
-The Dockerfile included is for Ubuntu environment.
-If your environment is windows, please use the windows image otherwise you will have to do some work around.
-Also use dos2unix.exe to convert any file you modified.
+### Use the included file to build your own docker image and copy the mongod.conf into this image.
+You may also add your own initial scripts into the folder docker-entrypoint-initdb.d to create the sample database every time you start the container.
+To persist the data, please refer the command below to use the mounted local storage.

 ## Docker hub login.
 In windows, just run docker login
 docker login -u [yourdockerhubaccount] --password-stdin